f5devcentral/f5-distributed-cloud-labs-101/application/docs/state3/internallb.rst

 Internal HTTP Load Balancer
 ===========================

-Previously we deployed a Public HTTP Load Balancer to direct traffic to the single-page application.
+Previously we deployed a public HTTP Load Balancer to direct traffic to the single-page application.
 Next we will deploy an internal/private HTTP Load Balancer that will be used to serve the inventory application.

 Inventory Application
 ~~~~~~~~~~~~~~~~~~~~~~~

-Now you are ready to set up a HTTP Load Balancer to serve the inventory application.
+Now you are ready to set up an HTTP Load Balancer to serve the inventory application.

 Exercise 1: Create an HTTP Load Balancer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~